edrewitz/WxData/Documentation/ECMWF_IFS_Wave.md

     8) process_data (Boolean) - Default=True.
 When set to True, WxData will preprocess the model data.
 If the user wishes to process the data via their own external method, set process_data=False which means the data will be downloaded but not processed.

-    9) clear_recycle_bin (Boolean) - Default=True.
-When set to True, the contents in your recycle/trash bin will be deleted with each run of the program you are calling WxData.
+    9) clear_recycle_bin (Boolean) - (Default=False in WxData >= 1.2.5) (Default=True in WxData < 1.2.5).
+When set to True,
+        the contents in your recycle/trash bin will be deleted with each run of the program you are calling WxData.
         This setting is to help preserve memory on the machine.

     10) custom_directory (String or None) - Default=None.
 The directory path where the ECMWF IFS Wave files will be saved to.
         Default = f:ECMWF/IFS/WAVE